tdixon97/legend-bkg-scripts/README.md

 3. `plot-spectra.py` :  Plot the overlayed spectra
 4. `remove-OB.py` :     Script used to estimate the sensitivity to removing the OB

-The scripts can be run in LNGS in the current production enviroment as:
+The scripts can be run in LNGS in the current production enviroment as loaded with:
+    source "/data2/public/prodenv/setup.sh"

+As:

     dataprod-load-sw /data2/public/prodenv/prod-blind/ref-v1.0.0/config.json -- python <SCRIPT>